raspberrypilearning/hardware-guide/networking.md

 ![](images/ethernet-cable.png)

-Once you have plugged the Ethernet cable into the Raspberry Pi and the other end into an access point, your Raspberry Pi will automatically connect to the network.
+Once you've plugged the Ethernet cable into the Raspberry Pi and the other end into an access point, your Raspberry Pi will automatically connect to the network.

 ## Connecting via WiFi

 If you have a Raspberry Pi 3, then there is built-in WiFi.
-If you are using an earlier version of the Raspberry Pi, then you will need a USB WiFi dongle.
+If you're using an earlier version of the Raspberry Pi, then you'll need a USB WiFi dongle.

 ![](images/WiFi_Dongle.png)